thinkshout/feeding-texas/_posts/2018-07-19-Meet-Carter-and-Annabelle.md

 Carter is unable to work.
 “I do enjoy working, which is one of the bad things about not being able to work right now,” Carter says.
 “It’s driving me stir-crazy.”

 The family lives off Annabelle’s income — $300 a week.
 “People think $300 is a lot of money, but it goes really fast,” Annabelle says.
-“Between bills, trying to pay insurance, and everything else like that.”
+“Between bills, trying to pay insurance and everything else like that.”

-They have SNAP, but the amount they receive doesn’t cover the healthier foods they need to buy to take care of Carter’s diabetes.
+They have SNAP food benefits, but the amount they receive doesn’t cover the healthier foods they need to buy to take care of Carter’s diabetes.

 Carter was diagnosed with diabetes a little over year ago.
 “It really was a big surprise to everybody,” Annabelle says.